Gliese 436

+Nomenclature

+The designation Gliese 436 comes from the Gliese Catalogue of Nearby Stars.
+This was the 436th star listed in the first edition of the catalogue.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from the United States, were announced in June 2023.
+Gliese 436 is named Noquisi and its planet is named Awohali, after the Cherokee words for "star" (ᏃᏈᏏ) and "eagle" (ᎠᏬᎭᎵ).

 Properties

 Gliese 436 is a M2.5V star, which means it is a red dwarf.
 Stellar models give both an estimated mass and size of about 43% that of the Sun.
 The same model predicts that the outer atmosphere has an effective temperature of 3,480 K, giving it the orange-red hue of an M-type star.
 Small stars such as this generate energy at a low rate, giving it only 2.5% of the Sun's luminosity.

 Gliese 436 is older than the Sun by several billion years and it has an abundance of heavy elements (with masses greater than helium-4) less than half% that of the Sun.
 The projected rotation velocity is 1.0 km/s, and the chromosphere has a low level of magnetic activity.
 Gliese 436 is a member of the "old-disk population" with velocity components in the galactic coordinate system of U=+44, V=−20 and W=+20 km/s.